Cold Gas and Star Formation in the Phoenix Cluster with JWST: Observations

 Our data has a bright point source due to the IR-bright QSO at the center of Phoenix A. We are, therefore, interested in modeling the PSF of MIRI/MRS. To do so, we use data of the bright star 16 Cygni B from program ID 1538.
 We shift the centroid of the star to match the position of our Phoenix A data, normalize such that it integrates to 1 at each wavelength slice, and fit a cubic spline along the wavelength axis with 100 pixels between each knot.
 The normalization is done to remove the spectral shape of the star, and the spline fitting is done to reduce the noise in the extracted PSF profile, which should only vary gradually with wavelength.
 Again, for full details on these procedures, refer to R25.
-See Figure \ref{fig:1dspectrum} for an example spectrum and model of a bright off-nuclear spaxel.
+Figure \ref{fig:1dspectrum} shows an example of a bright off-nuclear spectrum and model.